israel-dryer/ttkbootstrap/docs/gallery.rst

 Gallery
 =======

 Below you will find a *growing* list of ttkbootstrap and ttk example applications.

-All examples contain links to repl.it_ where you can *run the code live*
+Most examples contain links to repl.it_ where you can *run the code live*

 .. _repl.it: https://replit.com/repls/folder/ttkbootstrap